 The Department of Children and Youth Affairs (DCYA), established in 2011, brings together a number of key areas of policy and provision for children, young people and families.
 The mandate of the Department encompasses distinct strands, from targeted and universal interventions to work to on harmonising policy and provision across Government with a wide range of stakeholders to improve outcomes for children, young people and families.

 The establishment of the new Child and Family Agency in 2014 reflects the Programme for Government commitment to transform Ireland’s child and family services.
 The Agency brings a dedicated focus to child protection, family support and other key children’s services.

 Other cross-Governmental polices working towards improving outcomes for children include:

 Supporting parents is one of the broad objectives of child and family income support programmes.
-The Statement of Government Priorities 2014 - 2016commits to delivering a new deal on living standards to ensure that thebenefits of recovery are felt by low- and middle-income working families across the country.
-The Government commits to prioritising measures to assist low-income families by improving the system of child income supports while rebalancing access to subsidised childcare, to ensure that those moving from welfare to work are better off in work.
+The Statement of Government Priorities 2014 - 2016 commits to delivering a new deal on living standards to ensure that thebenefits of recovery are felt by low- and middle-income working families across the country.
+The Government is prioritising measures to assist low-income families by improving the system of child income supports while rebalancing access to subsidised childcare, to ensure that those moving from welfare to work are better off in work.

 Families with children are supported by a number of payments.
 The Department of Social Protection payments include:

 The Department of Social Protection spends €3 billion per annum, the equivalent of 15 per cent of the total social protection budget, in supporting families with children.
 See welfare.ie for further information on DSP’s annual budget provisions.